-Here at D Price and Sons, we have been supplying Stoke-on-Trent and Staffordshire with premium logs, decorative and builders aggregate for over 25 years, Our pea gravel is suitable for both traditional and contemporary landscapes and comes at a very affordable price.
+Here at D Price and Sons, we have been supplying Stoke-on-Trent and Staffordshire with premium logs, decorative and builders gravel for over 25 years, Our pea gravel is suitable for both traditional and contemporary landscapes and comes at a very affordable price.
 If you’re ready to make a purchase, you can do so online.
 Alternatively, if you have any questions please contact us.
 Our team of friendly and experienced staff are well equipped to assist you with any queries that you may have.

 For more information on any of our products or services, please browse our website.
 Our delivery information can also be found on our dedicated delivery page.
 Finally, if you have found this blog to be useful, you can find more just like it in our latest news section.
-For example, you may be interested in reading our guide on how to transform your property with decorative aggregate.
+For example, you may be interested in reading our guide on how to transform your property with decorative gravel.